A statistical interpretation of spectral embedding: the generalised random dot product graph: The data, spectral embedding, and model

-The property of identifiability up to orthogonal transformation is encountered in many statistical applications and corresponds to the case $q = 0$.
-This unidentifiability property will often turn out to be irrelevant because in this case inter-point distances are invariant.
-This ceases to be true when $q>0$.

-Figure \ref{fig:identifiability} illustrates the distance distorting effect of indefinite orthogonal transformations on the latent positions of a GRDPG with signature $(1,2)$.
+The property of identifiability up to \emph{orthogonal} transformation, that is, by a matrix $\bW \in \mathbb{O}(d) = \{\bM \in \R^{d \times d}\ :\ \bM^{\top} \bM = \bI\}$ is encountered in many statistical applications and occurs when $q = 0$.
+This unidentifiability property often turns out to be moot since inter-point distances are invariant under the action of a common orthogonal transformation, and many statistical analyses (such as $K$-means clustering) depend only on distance.
+When $q>0$, the transformation is \emph{indefinite orthogonal} and can affect inter-point distances.
+This is illustrated in Figure~\ref{fig:identifiability} with a GRDPG of signature $(1,2)$.
 The group $\defO(1,2)$ contains rotation matrices

 but also hyperbolic rotations